BIOP/ijp-frc/README.md

 ## Batch Mode

 You need two folders where each folder has files with the same filenames.
 The plugin will open each pair of files and run the FRC Calculation on them.
 It can save the FRC Curve as an image.

+## License
+ Copyright (C) 2016  Alex Herbert, Olivier Burri

+ This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+ This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+ You should have received a copy of the GNU General Public License along with this program.
+If not, see http://www.gnu.org/licenses/.